Did you know:

-Incorporate rest days - this helps rebuild muscle and takes pressure off joints and organs.
-In addition, rest days help to reduce cortisol load on the body.
+Incorporate rest days - this helps rebuild muscle and takes the pressure off joints and organs.
+In addition, rest days help to reduce the cortisol load on the body.

-Choose different intensity exercise - mix in low intensity yoga with higher intensity work outs.
-You may find that this stress reducing exercise helps you recover more quickly from your more intense exercise schedule.
+Choose different intensity exercises - mix in low-intensity yoga with higher intensity workouts.
+You may find that this stress-reducing exercise helps you recover more quickly from your more intense exercise schedule.

 Deloading week - significantly decrease training volume every 4-12 weeks.